 African Grey Parrot Colors and Markings

 The African grey, true to its name, sports mostly grey feathers, some with a beautifully thin, pale edging.
-Congo African greys boast shiny black beaks and bright red tail feathers, while the Tinmeh greys have horn-colored mandibles and tailfeathers of deep maroon.
+There are two subspecies, Congo and Timneh greys.
+Congos are about a third larger than Timnehs.
+Congo African greys boast shiny black beaks and bright red tail feathers, while Tinmeh greys have horn-colored mandibles and deep maroon tailfeathers.

-Caring for the African Grey Parrot
+Caring for an African Grey Parrot

+These birds thrive when they have lots of opportunities for playing with toys, interacting with their owners, and learning words and tricks.
 Expect to spend several hours each day interacting with and training your African grey.
 Many owners report that African greys enjoy having television or radio playing when they are left alone.

 African greys are said to be somewhat sensitive and easily affected by stress and commotion.
 They may be more relaxed if the cage is placed in a quiet corner of the room rather than in the center.

-Common Health Issues
+Common Health Problems

-Vitamin deficiencies can be prevented by making sure your bird eats a wide selection of fruits, as well as vegetables high in beta-carotene, such as cooked sweet potato and fresh kale.
+Vitamin deficiencies can be prevented by making sure your bird eats a wide selection of fruits, as well as vegetables high in beta-carotene, such as cooked sweet potato, and fresh kale.